The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Conclusions

-This discrepancy in the source geometry has profound implications for the conclusions one can draw about the presence of QED effects.
-In the case of an inclined geometry, like the one derived here, the polarization degree of radiation emitted from a small spot is maintained up to the observer for magnetar-like fields and no claim about the presence of vacuum birefringence can be made, no matter how large the polarization degree is.
+The actual source geometry has an impact on the conclusions one can draw about the presence of QED effects.
+In the case of an inclined geometry, as the one derived here, the polarization degree of radiation emitted from a small spot is maintained up to the observer for magnetar-like fields, and no claim about the presence of vacuum birefringence can be made, no matter how large the polarization degree is.
 In this respect, \source\ is not different from other persistent magnetars observed in polarized X-rays (e.g., 1RXS J1708 and 1E 1841$-$045), confirming that such sources are not ideal targets for (indirect) tests of QED, unless the emission comes from a reasonably extended portion of the surface.

 A significant step forward is expected from observations of transient magnetars in outburst, during which emission is indeed expected to emerge from wide hot spots.
 Another promising class of sources is that of X-ray Dim Isolated Neutron Stars (XDINSs), which are also strongly magnetized \cite[albeit with fields typically an order of magnitude lower than those of magnetars, see][]{2009ASSL..357..141T}, the prototypical and brightest member of which, RX J1856.5$-$3754, exhibits a very low X-ray pulsed fraction \cite[][]{2012A&A...541A..66S}, making them key targets for testing vacuum birefringence with future instruments capable of probing polarization at sub-keV energies \cite[see e.g.][for predictions in the soft X-rays and \citealt{2017MNRAS.465..492M} for a potential QED detection in the optical]{2025ApJ...987..113K}.
 Next-generation X-ray polarimeters, like {\it eXTP} \cite[the Enhanced X-ray Timing and Polarimetry mission,][]{2025SCPMA..6819502Z}, {\it EXPO} (the Enhanced X-ray Polarimetry Observatory, recently proposed for the ESA medium-size mission call), with their superior sensitivity and fast-repointing capabilities in the medium-to-high energy X-ray band, and GOSoX \cite[the Globe Orbiting Soft X-ray polarimeter concept,][]{2021SPIE11444E..2YM}, which will observe in the soft-X band, will hopefully provide the definitive answer on the long-sought-after test of vacuum birefringence, finally bridging the gap between fundamental physics and astrophysical observations of neutron stars.